 It helps the environment as you’ll use a reusable mug when making coffee at home.

 Cut back on bought lunches.
 Make and take your own lunch

 This is a simple but effective way to save extra dollars.

-Pack your own lunch and you not only control of your diet but your also reduce your spending on eating out.
+Pack your own lunch and you not only control your diet but also reduce your spending on eating out.

 Repay home loan faster with savings made.
 Try a budget challenge

 Use savings to make extra repayments to reduce the overall interest paid on the loan, allowing you to become debt-free sooner and increasing equity in your home for future financial security.

 The above is a snapshot of what I wrote in my article on spending less and planning ahead to leave a high-paying job.
 You should find out more there.

 Below are more money-saving ideas for everyday things…including in the kitchen, saving on cleaning products, personal care, gift giving, caring for the garden, and your mind, body, and soul.

 - Make soft bread crumbs from stale bread.